 Similar to If and If-Else statements, loops can also hold aggregated conditions to be evaluated before execution of the loop body.
 Therefore pattern matching can be used to strengthen the conditions within a loop.
-One such pattern, for a While loop is shown on the left of Figure 7 (Similar patterns exist for Do-While and Unconditional-While loops).
+One such pattern, for a While loop is shown on the left of Figure 7(a).